JohnParetz/exampleApp/FrontEndReadme.md

 * `database.html`: Database view
 * `theme.css`, `database.css`: Styling
 * JavaScript files: Code for making it work

-## Notes

-* Needs the backend API to function fully

 ## How it works